Serdobe/Probabilistic_Graphlets/README.md

 # Probabilistic_Graphlets

-This repository contains Python and C++ scripts as well as datasets for "Probabilistic Graphlets: A New Approach to Capture Biological Meaning from Probabilistic Molecular Networks." by Sergio Doria-Belenguer, Markus K. Youssef, René Böttcher, Noël Malod-Dognin and Nataša Pržulj.
+This repository contains Python and C++ scripts as well as datasets for "Probabilistic Graphlets Capture Biological Function in Probabilistic Molecular Networks." by Sergio Doria-Belenguer, Markus K. Youssef, René Böttcher, Noël Malod-Dognin and Nataša Pržulj.

 *Corresponding author*: Prof.N.Przulj,
 *email*: natasha@bsc.es